mathfour/Flashcard-Generator/README.md

   3. If you choose `Fill-in-the-Blank`, you'll be prompted for the full statement then the part that goes in the blank.
 Press enter after each.
         * For example, if your fill-in-the-blank statement is *Weird Al Yankovik was born in ______, California*, you would enter:

-            ```?
+            ``` cli
+            ?
 What is the full statement?
 Weird Al Yankovic was born in Lynwood, California.
             ?
 What part should be in the blank?
-Lynwood```
+Lynwood
+            ```
 ####  If you choose to Study from Flashcards
   1. You'll be prompted with `What type of flashcard would you like to view?`
   2. If you choose `Question & Answer`, you'll be given a random front and back of a Question/Answer card.